GeekTrainer/learn-django/Module2/Module2_Unit6.md

     ![SQLite Command Line](../Module2/Module2_Images/Module2_SQLiteCommandLine.PNG)

-2. The second option to check out the contents of the database is to view it in VSCode.
+2. The second option to check out the contents of the database is to view it in Visual Studio Code.
 While there are different extensions available, we choose to install the **vscode-sqlite** extension.

     ![SQLite Extension](../Module2/Module2_Images/Module2_VSC_SQLiteExt.PNG)